Harold D. Langley

 Harold David Langley (15 February 1925 – 29 July 2020) was an American diplomatic and naval historian who served as associate curator of naval history at the Smithsonian Institution from 1969 to 1996.
 As a naval historian, he was a pioneer in exploring American naval social and medical history.

 Early life and education

 Langley was born in Amsterdam, New York.
-The son of Walter Benedict Langley and Anna Mae McCaffrey, Harold Langley joined the U.S. Army at the age of eighteen and served from 1943 to 1946, receiving along with his unit the Army Meritorious Service Medal and the Asiatic-Pacific Campaign Medal.
+The son of Walter Benedict Langley and Anna Mae McCaffrey, Harold Langley joined the United States Army at the age of eighteen and served from 1943 to 1946, receiving along with his unit the Army Meritorious Service Medal and the Asiatic–Pacific Campaign Medal.
 Following his military service, he attended Catholic University of America, where he earned his A.B. in 1950.
-Going on for graduate work, he attended the University of Pennsylvania, where he earned his M.A. in 1951 and his Ph.D. in 1960 with a dissertation on "The Humanitarians and the United States Navy, 1798-1862."
+Going on for graduate work, he attended the University of Pennsylvania, where he earned his M.A. in 1951 and his Phd in 1960 with a dissertation on "The Humanitarians and the United States Navy, 1798–1862."